vsrinivas/fuchsia/boot_sequence.md

 Fuchsia Boot Sequence
 =====================

-This document describes the boot sequence for Fuchsia from the time the Magenta layer hands control over to the Fuchsia layer.
+This document describes the boot sequence for Fuchsia from the time the Zircon layer hands control over to the Fuchsia layer.
 This document is a work in progress that will need to be extended as we bring up more of the system